-1.3 Analysis of the six options
+3.3 Analysis of the six options

-1.3.1 Option a: Increasing the EU reduction target to 30% in 2020
+3.3.1 Option a: Increasing the EU reduction target to 30% in 2020

 The EU CO2 reduction target should only be increased when other important global emitters commit to comparable reduction targets.
-The negotiations in the past have shown that ambitious unilateral commitments by the EU do not encourage other countries to follow.
 This option involves changing the 2020 target which is equivalent to "moving the goal posts mid-way through a match".
 It is an option that is not acceptable for Glass Alliance Europe as it will deeply affect industries at risk of carbon leakage which have been carefully assessed for free allowances.
 Any reduction in free allowances would negatively impact the competitiveness of the EU industry and undermine the painstakingly detailed work which has taken place over recent years to ensure that EU competitiveness is protected.

-1.3.2 Option b: Retiring a number of allowances in phase 3
+3.3.2 Option b: Retiring a number of allowances in phase 3

 This option is not acceptable to Glass Alliance Europe.
-If it has its intended effect it will have a strong impact on CO_2 prices which will place financial burden on industries attempting to grow out of a recession.
+If it has its intended effect it will have a strong impact on CO2 prices which will place financial burden on industries attempting to grow out of a recession.
 This measure would also increase electricity prices for industry and citizens, which is not recommended in these difficult times.
 As set out above, any changes during phase 3 are unlikely to have impacts on investment decisions taken for phase 3.